peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-An arbitrary-precision number object with the same value as the given number object but with a nonnegative sign.
+An arbitrary-precision number object with the same value as the specified number object but with a nonnegative sign.

 <b>Exceptions:</b>